codingatkca/interview_experience/README.md

 - What are Psedo columns in Databse?
 - What is execution plan and Cost of operation in database?
 - What are Pseudocolumn in Database?
+- What is meant by 2nd/3rd Normalisation form?
 ## Frontend Questions
 - Difference between Angular vs React
 - Difference between Promise vs Observable in Javascript?